 Mick George Community Fund

-Parts of Bedfordshire, Cambridgeshire, Leicestershire, Lincolnshire, Northamptonshire, Norfolk, Rutland and Suffolk.
+Parts of Bedfordshire, Cambridgeshire, Lincolnshire, Northamptonshire, Norfolk and Rutland.

 Total Grants Available:

 Mick George Limited through the Landfill Communities Fund

 The Mick George Community Fund provides grants of between £10,000 and £15,000.